Verifying NTP Synchronization on NI Linux Real-Time Targets

 • NI Linux Real-Time

-It shows the billboard of NTP servers connected with the target.
-You can see the list of NTP server's name or IP address that you configured in ntp.conf file in the target.
+The command output will show the billboard of NTP servers connected with the RT target.
+You can see the list of NTP server's name or IP address that you configured in /etc/ntp.conf file in the RT target.

 Indicator